 There was only one survivor, a 21-year-old called James Boyle from Warrenpoint.
 He was below deck on the Retriever when he felt the collision of the two vessels.
 He managed to escape the sinking wrecks and could only watch on as cattle and other passengers struggled in the water.
 He was rescued by locals who has heard the lighthouses warning and found Boyle struggling on to shore.

 Although this was far from the only tragedy to happen on Carlingford Lough it deeply affected the local community.
-Last year the centenary of the tragedy was remembered with a special illumination of Haulbowline Lighthouse as a symbolic act of commemoration.
+In 2016 the centenary of the tragedy was remembered with a special illumination of Haulbowline Lighthouse as a symbolic act of commemoration.